 Before starting the Phase 3 clinical trial, for reasons related to regulatory considerations, CEL-SCI built a dedicated manufacturing facility to produce its investigational biological product candidate Multikine.
 This facility produced multiple clinical lots for the Phase 3 clinical trial and has also passed quality systems review by a European Union Qualified Person on several occasions.
-At the present time, while clinical supplies of Multikine are no longer needed and commercial approval remains subject to the completion of our Phase 3 trial and submission of marketing applications to the FDA and other regulatory authorities, this manufacturing facility is not actively engaged in the production of any drug or biological products.
-CEL-SCI is currently preparing the manufacturing facility for the potential commercial manufacture of Multikine.
+CEL-SCI is currently expanding the manufacturing facility so